-Green Valley Water (GVW) (previously known as Northern Gila County Sanitary District), established in 1965 under Title 36 (now Title 48) of the Arizona Revised Statutes, collects, treats, and disposes of wastewater and its byproducts for those parcels within the GVW boundaries.
-GVW serves 8,893 active accounts within its boundary, which includes most of the Town of Payson and the entire Mesa Del Caballo subdivision.
+Green Valley Water (GVW), established in 1965 under Title 36 (now Title 48) of the Arizona Revised Statutes, collects, treats, and disposes of wastewater and its byproducts for those parcels within the GVW boundaries.
+GVW serves 8,944 active accounts within its boundary, which includes most of the Town of Payson and the entire Mesa Del Caballo subdivision.

 GVW is an "Enterprise Fund".
-Enterprise Funds, as defined in GVW's FY 2022/2023 audited financial statements are operations "...which are financed and operated in a manner similar to private business enterprises - where the intent of the governing body is that the costs (expenses, including depreciation) of providing goods or services to the general public on a continuing basis be financed or recovered primarily through user charges..."
+Enterprise Funds, as defined in GVW's FY 2023/2024 audited financial statements are operations "...which are financed and operated in a manner similar to private business enterprises - where the intent of the governing body is that the costs (expenses, including depreciation) of providing goods or services to the general public on a continuing basis be financed or recovered primarily through user charges..."
 Essentially, GVW operates as a private business, without a profit motive.
 The accounting policies of GVW conform to accounting principles generally accepted in the United States of America (GAAP).